jasonqiu212/five-star-auto-leather/src/pages/blog/types-of-car-leather.md

 ## 1. PVC

-As you have probably read from our article “A Guide to Car Leather Upholstery in Singapore”, PVC is the most affordable option on the market.
+As you have probably read from our article [A Guide to Car Leather Upholstery in Singapore](/blog/guide-to-car-leather-upholstery), PVC is the most affordable option on the market.
 This material is made out of a fabric base topped with a layer of Polyvinyl Chloride (thus the name PVC) which is a synthetic plastic polymer.
 PVC is usually requested for pick-up trucks, vans and rental cars which have to endure heavy duty use.

 <table>
   <tbody>